 a.
 Outstanding: There must be recognition as a highly effective teacher of medical students, graduate students, residents, and/or fellows.
-Documentation will include an average rating greater than 4.5 on a 5-point Likert scale where higher numbers are associated with better performance (with allowance made for equivalent performance when available data are scaled differently) on student and peer evaluations as appropriate and other formal USCSOM Greenville metrics for teaching evaluation.
-The faculty member should document leadership and mentoring in teaching on the Greenville campus, and demonstrate active participation and clear leadership in curricular integration, and teaching-related faculty development activities.
-Candidates should provide clear evidence of the use of active learning in the classroom, and innovation in teaching and assessment.
+Documentation may include an average rating greater than 4.4 on a 5-point Likert scale where higher numbers are associated with better performance (with allowance made for equivalent performance when available data are scaled differently) on student and peer evaluations as appropriate and other formal USCSOM Greenville metrics for teaching evaluation.
+The faculty member should document leadership and mentoring in teaching on the Greenville and affiliated campuses and demonstrate active participation and clear leadership in curricular integration, and teaching-related faculty development activities.
+Candidates should provide clear evidence of the use of active learning in the classroom, or innovation in teaching and assessment such as web content development.
 Clinicians whose teaching is primarily in the form of patient care may offer alternative forms of evidence of performance that may be unique to their diverse learning environments.
 In this case, candidates should articulate the connection between advancement of learners in clinical practice settings where prevailing norms related to classroom teaching of university courses do not apply or do not fully capture the value added for assigned learners (e.g. clinical fellows, residents, interns, preceptor-students, etc.).
 Candidates should demonstrate national recognition for teaching and/or curricular accomplishments.

-In addition, at least two of the following achievements_will be documented: publication in a refereed journal on educational issues; multiple teaching awards from residents or medical students; peer teaching beyond the institution at regional, state, or national professional meetings (including CME/CPD); receipt of a career teacher grant or award, or serving as principal investigator for a training grant awarded to the candidate's department.
+In addition, at least two of the following achievements_will be documented: publication in a refereed journal on educational issues; multiple teaching awards from residents or medical students; peer teaching beyond the institution at regional, state, or national professional meetings (including CME/CPD); receipt of a career teacher grant or award, development of residency or fellowship, service as Chair or Vice Chair of Academics of a unit for at least 3 years, service as a Director of residency or fellowship for at least 3 years, serving as a medical student clerkship director for at least 5 years or serving as principal investigator for a training grant awarded to the candidate's department.
+Please refer to the teaching section in appendix A.